jenkinsci/gearman-plugin/README.md

 Overview
 ========
-This plugin uses Gearman to support multiple Jenkins masters.
+This plugin uses Gearman to support multiple Jenkins controllers.

 More informations can be found at https://plugins.jenkins.io/gearman-plugin/